 Marketing Benefits

-YouTube’s position as both a social platform and the world’s second-largest search engine creates distinct marketing advantages:
+YouTube’s role as a social media video platform and second-largest search engine gives video marketing strategy examples distinct advantages:

 Content Lifespan Comparison